We need calming techniques to get us through life without being buried in our anxiety.

 Sensory Deprivation Combined With Deep Pressure Therapy

-If you have ever hear of a sensory deprivation chamber, then you know that they help with overwhelm.
+If you have ever heard of a sensory deprivation chamber, then you know they help with overwhelm.
 Limiting your senses helps your nervous system relax.

 But you don’t have to book an expensive appointment to use this calming technique.
-You just need a few simple calming technique tools: vanilla or lavender essential oil, an essential oil diffuser, an eye mask, noise reduction earplugs, and a 20-25 lb weighted blanket.
+You just need a few simple calming technique tools: vanilla or lavender essential oil, an essential oil diffuser, an Mommy Charging Sleep Mask, noise reduction earplugs, and a 20-25 lb weighted blanket.

 Do you have everything you need?
 Good!
 Let’s begin the most relaxing of the calming techniques.

-The purpose of this calming technique is to limit the senses so they can relax.
+This calming technique limits the senses so they can relax.
 And you have probably already used or seen it before.
 Ever swaddled an infant?
 We’re doing it adult size.

 During this time, you will draw your curtains and, if needed, tell friends or family you are taking some me time.
 You may lock your bedroom door if you like.
 Grab some comfy clothes and prepare to take some “me time”.